 Who Is Liable for Damages in a B.C.
 Bicycle Accident?

 In some cases, tenant or house insurance riders can provide some coverage for acts of negligence committed outside the home (including cycling injuries), but not always.
 Filing a claim with ICBC in the event of an accident with a motorist is the surest way to recover compensation for your injuries.
-It is up to cyclists to establish negligence in order to recover damages from the driver’s ICBC policy — which can be an uphill battle — so you may find it advantageous to hire a personal injury attorney with expertise in bicycle accidents.
+It is up to cyclists to establish negligence in order to recover damages from the driver’s ICBC policy — which can be an uphill battle — so you may find it advantageous to hire a personal injury lawyer with expertise in bicycle accidents.

 What Does ICBC Pay For?